 So what about training?
 If your security prospects don’t have a degree, or have a degree in another area, suggest they take information security courses that provide them with the fundamentals of information technology.
 These days, most community colleges and universities offer such courses.

-What’s more, there are many free and affordable computer and cybersecurity courses online. to name a few, there are a range of courses from CompTIA, Cybrary, Coursera, Udemy, Department of Homeland Security – NICCS, and the Federal Virtual Training Environment.
+What’s more, there are many free and affordable computer and cybersecurity courses online. to name a few, there are a range of courses from CompTIA - the voice of Information Technology, Cybrary, Coursera, Udemy, Department of Homeland Security – NICCS, and the Federal Virtual Training Environment.
 Many vendors also have free online webinars or their own YouTube channel with free training videos.

 It’s important to ensure anyone keen to progress to a cybersecurity role is encouraged to take advantage of these types of courses, as well as any hands-on labs, capture the flag events and cyber challenges.
 These will help them narrow down the path where they are most passionate.